Gerald Posner: PHARMA

 PHARMA included extensive coverage of the opioid epidemic and the Sackler family.
-In STAT News Posner listed some of his new findings about the Sackler family, "I thought I understood the Sacklers’ opioid empire.
-Startling documents I found showed I was wrong."
-In WIRED, in "The Mom Who Took on Purdue Pharma for its OxyContin Marketing," Posner wrote about Marianne Skolek, who became an activist against Purdue Pharma and its narcotic painkiller, OxyContin after her daughter died of an overdose.
+In STAT News, Posner listed some of his new findings about the Sackler family.
+In WIRED, Posner wrote about Marianne Skolek, who became an activist against Purdue Pharma and its narcotic painkiller, OxyContin, after her daughter died of an overdose.

 PHARMA was published the day before the World Health Organization declared COVID-19 a pandemic.
 A week before publication, Posner wrote an opinion piece in The New York Times, "Big Pharma May Pose an Obstacle to Vaccine Development."
 He called COVID-19 "the ultimate test case for whether drug firms might at last become full partners in a public-private partnership."

 Posner's penultimate chapter is titled "The Coming Pandemic".
 Biochemist Karen Bush told Posner in a 2016 interview that when it comes to the next pandemic, “It is not a question of if, it is a question of when.”
 The Dallas Morning News wrote that while "Long before coronavirus, Gerald Posner began writing ‘Pharma,’ which warns of ‘The Coming Pandemic.’
 In Literary Hub, Posner wrote "On the Near Impossibility of Planning for a Viral Pandemic."